hanguyen1997/linux-backupdata/README.md

 # Linux-backupdata

 ## About
-Daily automatic backup of MySQL database
+Daily automatic backup of MySQL database by cron job

 ## Prerequisites